 Risk Area Key Control Activities Comments Further Controls Identified such as hiring/firing of staff, timekeeping and EFT payment. such as hiring and firing and position management.
 EFT payments are approved by employees other than Payroll officers.
-Timekeeping is up to each employee to complete own timesheets with Coordinators/ Managers signing off timesheets. i Approval in writing is obtained before adding new employees to payroll.
+Timekeeping is up to each employee to complete own timesheets with Coordinators/ Managers signing off timesheets. iii.
+Approval in writing is obtained before adding new employees to payroll.
 Employee Appointment Form is completed for all new appointments with sign off required by all levels within the hierarchy, including final CEO approval.
-Nil. in v.
-Signed and dated approval of each employee's pay rate is documented on employee file.
-Employee Appointment Forms are used to provide approval for pay rates and other appointment terms and conditions.
-Employment Details Amendment Forms are used to approve and action any changes to employee pay rates.
-Step increases via performance reviews are approved and actioned by a payroll authorisation form attached to performance review paperwork.
-These are all saved on an employee's file electronically.
-No changes to pay rates are undertaken without forms or relevant paperwork in place.
-Nil. v Timesheets and totals of hours worked are approved before being processed for payment.
-All timesheets are checked and signed by authorising supervisor to ensure accuracy and completeness.
-Nil.
-V ri.
-Procedures exist to ensure terminated employees are immediately removed from payroll.
-Procedures are in place and regularly reviewed.
-Nil.
-V /ii.
-Payroll register is reconciled to the general ledger and reviewed by a senior officer independent of payroll.
-Payroll register is reconciled to the General Ledger by Payroll staff; however the Finance Coordinator balances the payroll suspense Nil.
+Nil. iv.
+Signed and dated approval of each employee's pay rate is documented or employee file.
+1 ' ' ' ' ' Nil. v.
+Timesheets and totals of hours worker are approved before being processed for payment. , Nil. vi.
+Procedures exist to ensure terminated employees are immediately removed from payroll. , , , , , , , , , , , , , , , , , , , , Nil. vii.
+Payroll register is reconciled to the general ledger and reviewed by a senio officer independent of payroll. , , Nil.